a5chan/Java-Projects/README_PORTFOLIO.txt

 - Use of try-catch
 - JOptionPane and different libraries
 - Examples of classes and object oriented programming.
+- JQuery, JSON, and use of Rest API's.
+- Javascript, HTML, and CSS.

-- Other stuff like PHP, HTML, Javascript Ruby, and SQL experience were all done during my previous job, so there is no way I can upload their code onto my github.
+- Other stuff like PHP, Ruby, .NET and SQL experience were all done during my previous job, so there is no way I can upload their code onto my github.

-C ++ experience comes from the similarity to Java and the fact that I'm learning in my term right now.
+C ++ experience comes from the similarity to Java and the fact that I learned it in my 1A term.